Cosmicflows-4: FP Distances to Early-type Galaxies

-After data cuts, the sample was first fit using the 3D Gaussian Fundamental Plane model.
+After data cuts, the sample was first fit using the 3D Gaussian FP model.
 Then, for each galaxy, the PDF of the logarithmic distance ratio between cosmological and observed comoving distances was obtained.
-The normalisation of this PDF is set by integrating over the portion of the Fundamental Plane within which each galaxy would be observable at a given cosmological distance, and hence encodes the selection bias.
+The normalization of this PDF is set by integrating over the portion of the FP within which each galaxy would be observable at a given cosmological distance, and hence encodes the selection bias.
 Larger proposed distances for each galaxy end up being up-weighted to account for the increased cosmological volume in which a galaxy could be found, and the lower sample completeness at those distances.
-Previous work (i.e., \citep{2014MNRAS.445.2677S}) computed this normalisation using Monte-Carlo simulations, which requires assuming the same normalisation for each galaxy.
-However, \citet{2022MNRAS.515..953H} demonstrated it can also be computed numerically, which makes the calculation much faster and allows one to use a different normalisation for each object.
-The mean, standard deviation and skew of each PDF was used to describe the full PDF of each galaxy.
+Previous work (i.e., \citep{2014MNRAS.445.2677S}) computed this normalization using Monte Carlo simulations, which requires assuming the same normalization for each galaxy.
+However, \citet{2022MNRAS.515..953H} demonstrated it can also be computed numerically, which makes the calculation much faster and allows one to use a different normalization for each object.
+The mean, standard deviation, and skew of each PDF were used to describe the full PDF of each galaxy.

 Using cosmological simulations of the SDSS data and selection function, \citet{2022MNRAS.515..953H} demonstrated the measurements were unbiased as a function of redshift and absolute magnitude.
 However, they did identify a bias between the distance and group richness.
-This bias arises from a correlation between the mean surface brightness of galaxies in the sample and their corresponding group richness, possibly hinting at intrinsic correlations in the Fundamental Plane due to a fourth unmodelled parameter such as stellar age.
-This group properties bias was corrected in the catalog by fitting separate Fundamental Planes to subsamples of the data as a function of group richness.
-These `corrected' distance measurements are the ones used in this work.
+This bias arises from a correlation between the mean surface brightness of galaxies in the sample and their corresponding group richness, possibly hinting at intrinsic correlations in the FP due to a fourth unmodelled parameter such as stellar age.
+This group properties bias was corrected in the catalog by fitting separate FPs to subsamples of the data as a function of group richness.
+These {\it corrected} distance measurements are the ones used in this work.